OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 - `Remove()` Applies the action that remove a tag.
 - `Keep()` Applies the action that keep a tag.

-In this example, all tags will execute the expression.
-The following expression get the value of PatientAge
+For a better comprehension of an expression profile, there are some example below.

+In this example, all tag that equal to a PatientName tag and VR that equal to a Person Name are removed.
+Otherwise, it will pass to the next profile, because it return null value.

 ```yaml
   - name: "Expression"